sriram-lab/indigo/README.md

 Currently working on better README with code blocks showing how to use code!

-Main file to run INDIGO is called indigo.m.
+Main file to run INDIGO is called indigo.m (in indigoCode).
 This script executes the following functions:

 1. [summary,druglist] = dataExplore(testFile)